Cryptkeeper/libreorama/README.md

 libreorama uses a runtime minimiser for optimizing the outgoing network protocol as it is encoded during playback.
 The minimiser ([`src/lorinterface/minify.c`](src/lorinterface/minify.c)) focuses on preventing duplicate frames, using Light-O-Rama protocol's [channel masking functionality](https://github.com/Cryptkeeper/lightorama-protocol/blob/master/PROTOCOL.md#channel-masking) and simplifying bulk resets.

 Any sequence that duplicates effects across channels, or commonly controls several channels within a unit at a time, will see a ~30% improvement in network bandwidth usage.

+### Frame Buffer
+libreorama interprets the Light-O-Rama sequence file in frames.
+Each frame is simplified if possible, and encoded into the network protocol equivalent to be written to the serial port.
+As it is encoded, it is stored in the "frame buffer".
+For complex sequences, there may be a lot of network traffic and subsequently a larger frame buffer is necessary. libreorama will automatically expand (and shrink) the frame buffer to fit demand.
+When it expands the frame buffer, it will print a warning.

+`reallocated frame buffer to 128 bytes (increase pre-allocation?)`

+If this frequently happens (and your host environment has memory to spare), consider using the `-p` option to pre-allocate a larger frame buffer.
+This enables you to use more memory to reduce CPU time.

+### Playback Timing
+libreorama will automatically determine a step time (or FPS) for each sequence when loaded.
+Currently, it will select the highest resolution step time needed to faithfully playback the sequence without difference.

+Between playback steps, libreorama uses `nanosleep` to wait for the next frame.
+This avoids the CPU usage of spinlocks, but introduces a potential time offset issue (for example, request a sleep of 50 milliseconds but it sleeps for 55).
+To avoid this, libreorama will automatically offset its playback step time to adjust for over-sleep (see [`src/interval.c`](src/interval.c) for implementation details).

+For sequences lagging behind their audio playback, the `-c` option allows you to provide a time correction offset (in milliseconds).
+This shifts sequence playback forward, effectively delaying audio playback.

 ## License
 See [LICENSE](LICENSE).